-- Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or Request for Support via integrated children's services.
-03000 411 111 - If unsure then consult with Area Education Safeguarding Advisor Myles O'Keeffe or Local Authority Social Worker at the Front Door.
+- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the KSCMP Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. internal or community services, LADO, police or request for support - If unsure then consult with Area Education Safeguarding Adviser or Local Authority social worker via Front Door